 Was the fear in a handful of headlines.

-What I need -- from you -- because
+What I need -- from you -- because--Yet when they returned, late, from convening,

 You're the bosses of the town essentially, and I know that